 Asynchronous Job Management

-For jobs that are marked as asynchronous (through the ‘&’ character), forked child processes for each command in the job are added to a process group with the same ID as the PID of the first child process in the job.
-After all commands in a job have been executed, if the job is asynchronous, the executeJob function returns without waiting for any child processes to finish.
-If the job is not asynchronous, the executeJob function waits with waitpid until there are no more processes in the shell’s process group.
+For jobs that are marked as asynchronous, forked child processes for each command in the job are added to a process group with the same ID as the PID of the first child process in the job.
+After all commands in a job have been executed, if the job is asynchronous, the execution continues without waiting for any child processes to finish.
+If the job is not asynchronous, execution is paused until there are no more processes in the shell’s process group.

 Pipe Management

-The Pipe struct is used to encapsulate pipes.
-It is defined in pipe., which also contains functions for handling Pipes, including their creation, checking if read and write ends are open, and for closing read and write ends.
-Pipes are used in the executeJob function to connect the stdout and stdin of child processes created for a job.
+The Pipe structure is used to encapsulate pipes.
+Functions for handling Pipes, including their creation, checking if read or write ends are open, and for closing read or write ends, are provided.
+Pipes are used to connect the standard output and standard input of child processes created for a job.

-The function executeJob has two pointers to Pipes, prevPipe and nextPipe, both initialised to NULL.
-When processing the commands in a job, loops through the commands in the job, forking a child process for each one.
-Before forking, if there is a command to process after the current command, the executeJob function creates a Pipe on the heap, pointed to by nextPipe.
+During the execution of a job, two pipe structures are tracked, the previous pipe and the next pipe, and both are initialised to NULL.
+When processing the commands in a job, the commands in the job are looped through, forking a child process for each one.
+Before forking, if there is a command to process after the current command, a Pipe is created on the heap, and stored as the next pipe.
 After forking:

-In the parent process: The parent process closes the write end of nextPipe, and the read end of prevPipe. prevPipe is freed, and then set to the Pipe pointed to by nextPipe. nextPipe is then set to NULL.
-Essentially, the nextPipe for one child process becomes the prevPipe for the next child process.
+In the parent process: The parent process closes the write end of the next pipe, and the read end of the previous pipe.
+The previous pipe is deallocated, and then set to the next pipe.
+The next pipe is then set to NULL.
+Essentially, the next pipe for one child process becomes the previous pipe for the next child process.

-In the child process: The child process closes read end of the nextPipe.
-If the write end of the nextPipe is open, stdout is redirected to it, and then the write end is closed, leaving only only the stdout file descriptor referencing the underlying file.
-If the read end of the prevPipe is open, stdin is redirected to it, and the read end is closed, leaving only the stdin file descriptor referencing the underlying file.
-Essentially, if the child process is the first process in a job with multiple commands, only its stdout is redirected to a pipe; if it is the last process, only its stdin is redirected; if it falls between the first and the last, both its stdin and stdout are redirected.
+In the child process: The child process closes read end of the next pipe.
+If the write end of the next pipe is open, the standard output is redirected to it, and then the write end is closed, leaving only the standard output file descriptor referencing the underlying file.
+If the read end of the previous pipe is open, the standard input is redirected to it, and the read end is closed, leaving only the standard input file descriptor referencing the underlying file.
+Essentially, if the child process is the first process in a job with multiple commands, only its standard output is redirected to a pipe; if it is the last process, only its standard input is redirected; and if it falls between the first and the last, both its standard input and standard output are redirected.

 File IO Redirection

-If a Command struct indicates that a process must have its stdin or stdout redirected to a file, the redirection occurs in the child process after any redirection to pipes has occurred, and before execv is called.
-In the case of stdin redirection to an input file, if the specified file does not exist or cannot be opened in read-only mode, the process exits with an error.
-Otherwise, stdin is redirected, and the file descriptor is closed, so that only the stdin file descriptor references the underlying file.
-In the case of stdout redirection to an output file, the process attempts to open the specified file in write-only mode.
+If a Command struct indicates that a process must have its standard input or standard output redirected to a file, the redirection occurs in the child process after any redirection to pipes has occurred, and before the command is executed.
+In the case of standard input redirection to an input file, if the specified file does not exist or cannot be opened in read-only mode, the process exits with an error.
+Otherwise, the standard input is redirected, and the file descriptor is closed, so that only the standard input file descriptor references the underlying file.
+In the case of standard output redirection to an output file, the process attempts to open the specified file in write-only mode.
 If the file does not exist, it is created with read/write permissions for the user and group, and read permissions for others.
-Once the file is open, stdout is redirected to it, and the file descriptor is closed so that only the stdout file descriptor references the underlying file.
+Once the file is open, the standard output is redirected to it, and the file descriptor is closed so that only the standard output file descriptor references the underlying file.

 Directory Walking